|Position:||Associate Head Coach|

 Named the Ninth-best Recruiter in College Athletics by ESPN The Magazine (2011)

-2006 NCAA National Assistant Coach of the Year
+2006 National Assistant Coach of the Year

 2001 USAG State of Georgia Coach of the Year